--jpg_quality The quality of JPEG compression.
+-jpg\quality The quality of JPEG compression.
 A number between 10 and 95.
 The default is 85.

-- -quant_quality The quality of quantization.
-Number between 1 and 100.
-Default is 100. - -quant_speed Higher speed levels disable expensive algorithms and reduce quantization precision.
+-quant\quality The quality of quantization.
+A number between 1 and 100.
+The default is 100.

+-quant\speed Higher speed levels disable expensive algorithms and reduce quantization precision.
 Speed 1 gives marginally better quality at significant CPU cost.
 Speed 10 has usually 5% lower quality but is 8 times faster than speed 8.
-The default is 10. - If you experience issues with the visual quality of generated tiles with quantization involved try to set quant_speed to lower values. - -webp_quality The quality of WebP compression.
+The default is 10.

+If you experience issues with the visual quality of generated tiles with quantization involved try to set - quant\speed to lower values.

+- -webp\quality The quality of WebP compression.
 A number between 1 and 100.
 Level 100 means lossless compression.
-The default is 75. - -webp_alpha_quality The quality of WebP alpha channel compression.
+The default is 75. - -webp\alpha\quality The quality of WebP alpha channel compression.
 A number between 1 and 100.
 Level 100 means lossless compression.
 The default is 100.

-Example of the rendering of a seamless map out of file map1.tif and map2.tif into tiles with an internal palette with optimal colors with higher visual:
+Example of the rendering of a seamless map out of file map1.tif and map2.tif into tiles with an internal palette with optimal colors with higher visual :

-'''

-maptiler -o tiles -f png8a -quant_quality 90 -quant_speed 4 map1.tif map2.tif
+maptiler -o tiles -f png8a -quant\quality 90 -quant\speed 4 map1.tif map2.tif

-'''